|THE SACRAMENT OF RECONCILIATION -

 Karl Keating, Catholicism and Fundamentalism;

-Origen, writing around 244, referred to the sinner who "does not shrink from declaring his sin
+Origen, writing around 244, referred to the sinner who "does not shrink from declaring his

-to a priest of the Lord".
+sin to a priest of the Lord".

-Cyprian of Carthage, writing seven years later, said, "Finally, of how much greater faith and
+Cyprian of Carthage, writing seven years later, said, "Finally, of how much greater faith

-and in sorrow, making an open declaration of conscience."
+manner and in sorrow, making an open declaration of conscience."

 In the fourth century Aphraates gave this advice to priests: "If anyone uncovers his wound

 before you, give him the remedy of repentance.
-And he that is ashamed to make known his
+And he that is ashamed to make known

-you, do not make it public."
+revealed it to you, do not make it public."

 TR, Feb.
 '97, "Confession" by James Akin